xcurveballx/tablesorter/README.md

 ## More examples

-More examples in action and more detailed explanation can be found on [codepen](https://codepen.io/curveball/full/yxewyO) or example.html page inside this package.
+More examples in action and more detailed explanation can be found on [codepen](https://codepen.io/curveball/full/yxewyO) or [example page](../example.html) inside this package.